duncanwp/jekyll-theme-prologue/_projects/shiptrack_map.md

     </div>
 </div>

 *Note*, these tracks have been simplified and compressed for easy browsing.
+They are also not always very obvious in RGB imagery shown above, but the detection algorithm uses a microphysical composite as described in the paper.
 If you need the exact tracks used in our analysis please see the links below.

 ## Data
  - The shiptrack database can be found on Zenodo: TBC